 The RSEC Academy Middle School programs partner with Google for Education, which means students have access to engaging tools for students anytime, anywhere, on any device.
 Students are provided Chromebooks to use while in class.

-- Fully-functional science lab, a rare asset for a school of our size
+- Science lab, a rare asset for a school of our size

-- Mimeo smartboards in every classroom to integrate curriculum into engaging visual and audio opportunities
+- Mimeo smartboards in every classroom to integrate the curriculum into engaging visual and audio opportunities

 - Internet access for research

 - Online student submission process for students who work better in a paperless environment

 Our students and staff use Google for Education, and all students receive Chromebooks to use while in school.

 - Direct systematic, small group instruction: LiPS; Report and Story Form; Orton-Gillingham Reading Program; Step Up to Writing; Keys to Literacy; Framing Your Thoughts; Visualize and Verbalize; Master Notebook System; test preparation; individual student accommodations.

 - Social skills: By using fun and engaging experiential activities, students observe models, practice new skills, and receive feedback in natural settings and across the curriculum.
 Teachers process social skills “in the moment” during the flow of a team challenge or conflict.

 - Experiential-based Activities: Through adventure activities, day trips, overnights and multi-day learning expeditions connected to the middle school curriculum, we build student self-confidence, connect learning, and develop leadership skills.
 By stepping out of their comfort zones, students learn perseverance, support and growth.